From Activism to Agriculture: One Mother’s Path to Safety and Self‑Reliance

 May 1, 2026

-Along the Thailand–Myanmar border, democracy activists and displaced families are finding safety, mental health support and essential resources through CWS’s partnership with the New Myanmar Foundation.
-Stories like Ei Ei Khin’s show how this assistance and access to safe shelter restores dignity, stability and hope for people facing trauma and conflict.
+Along the Thailand–Myanmar border, democracy activists and displaced families are finding safety, mental health support and essential resources.
+Stories like Ei Ei Khin’s show how local partnership and access to safe shelter restores dignity, stability and hope for people facing trauma and conflict.

 Finding Safety Through Shelter and Community Support